 Dutchies are very flexible in their living situations.
 Although they love to be active and have space to play, they can do just as well living in apartments or small houses.
 As long as you keep your Dutchie mentally and physically stimulated, they will be happy simply being around you!

-Dutch Shepherd Dog Breed Exercise
+Dutch Shepherd Exercise

 Dutch Shepherds are energetic, active, and love to play.
 They can make great hiking and backpacking companions, as well as tireless workout buddies.
 Their herding backgrounds give them plenty of energy to burn and are great for families or owners who are very active.

+Even if you aren't going on hikes every day, Dutchies can still be a great pet.
+However, it would be best if you give them multiple walks and playtime sessions each day, so they get sufficient exercise.
 Dutch Shepherds also excel in dog sports.
-You might also be able to find a Dutchie participating in agility events, nose work competitions, and protection sports.
+You may find a Dutchie participating in agility events, nose work competitions, and protection sports.
 They excel in all types of physical activities and respond incredibly well to training!

-Dutch Shepherd Dog Breed Training
+Dutch Shepherd Training

 Like their German Shepherd cousins, Dutch Shepherds are extremely smart and can learn new commands quickly.
 Many police departments prefer to use German or Dutch Shepherds because they are easy to train for a wide variety of tasks.
 They can become drug or bomb-sniffing dogs, used for search-and-rescue operations, or even as personal bodyguards.